Jacob2295/SystemBroApp/readme.md

 - PHP 5.6.11
 - Apache 2.4.12
 - Ubuntu 14.04
-- Auto refreshing web interface

-One more thing to note is that this app can circumvent addblockers (Google Analytics / Piwik etc.. can sometimes be blocked by the client).
+This app can circumvent addblockers (Google Analytics / Piwik etc.. can sometimes be blocked by the client).
 You can update the GeoLocation database by running ```php artisan maxmind:update``` from the projects home directory.
+The web interface refreshes every minute automatically.

 #### TODO
 - [ ] Refactor backend